hyunjunian/Poor-Charlie-s-Almanack/en.md

 This sort of wrong thinking is both natural and common.
 Pete’s antidote is not to believe that, on average, 90-year-olds think as well as 40-year-olds, or that there are as many females as males among PhDs in math.
 Instead, just as he must learn that trend does not always correctly predict destiny, he must learn that the average dimension in some group will not reliably guide him to the dimension of some specific item.
 Otherwise, Pete will make many errors, like that of the fellow who drowned in a river that averaged out to only 18 inches deep.

-### Eleven: Simple, pain-avoiding psychological denial
+### 11: Simple, pain-avoiding psychological denial

 This phenomenon first hit me hard in World War II when the super-athlete, super-student son of a family friend flew off over the Atlantic Ocean and never came back.
 His mother, who was a very sane woman, then refused to believe he was dead.
 That’s simple, pain-avoiding psychological denial.
 The reality is too painful to bear, so one distorts the facts until they become bearable.
 We all do that to some extent, often causing terrible problems.
 The tendency’s most extreme outcomes are usually mixed up with love, death, and chemical dependency.